matter-labs/zinc/zinc-book/src/03-basic-concepts/03-standard-library.md

 # Standard library

 The standard library is currently located in a built-in module called `std`.
-The library contains three modules for now:
+The library contains the following modules:
 - `crypto` - cryptographic and hash functions
     - `ecc` - elliptic curve cryptography
     - `schnorr` - EDDSA signatyre verification